Welcome to Thailandblog.nl

 Mrsgr Willem

-Your monthly or annual income must be confirmed by an income statement from the embassy or similar.
-This document must not be older than 6 months and can be obtained as follows:
+Your monthly or annual income must be confirmed by an 'income statement' from the embassy or similar.
+This document should not be older than 6 months and can be obtained as follows:

 Via the Dutch embassy in Bangkok, costs, nowadays 1400 baht; see http://thailand.nlambassade.org/producten-en-diensten/consular-services/consulaire-verklaringen Can be applied for at the embassy (apply in the morning, pick up in the afternoon) or in writing (it takes around 10 working days).